 EDL 509.
 Organizational Dynamics.
-4 hours.
+4 Hours.

 Structure and function of an organization as a social system and of individual, group, and leadership processes and behavior within it.
 Clinical experiences included.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.

 EDL 511.
 School Improvement.
-4 hours.
+4 Hours.

 Study of major ideas on curriculum and assessment practices and emerging trends in research on effective school improvement.
-In-depth examination of reform initiatives for improving the instructional programs, organization of schools, and the roles of teachers and school leaders.
+Indepth examination of reform initiatives for improving the instructional programs, organization of schools, and the roles of teachers and school leaders.
 Clinical experiences included.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.